Perfect paddling conditions at Middle Caicos.

 Both North Caicos and Middle Caicos have extensive mangrove networks.

 Paddleboarding (also known as stand-up paddleboarding or SUPing) on North and Middle Caicos is a mixed situation.
-Both islands offer huge and extensive wetlands and mangrove channels (much of which are virtually never visited by people), yet rentals and guided tours are lacking due to the limited tourism.
+Both islands offer huge and extensive wetlands and mangrove channels (much of which are virtually never visited by people), yet rentals and guided tours are lacking due to the limited tourism on these islands.

-To get a really good paddling experience, it will be necessary to plan a little in advance.
+To get a really good paddling experience, you will have to plan a little in advance.
 It may also be necessary to transport your boards on land by vehicle to the best launch location.
-However, we generally recommend that most who want to paddle and explore the wetlands of North and Middle Caicos travel with a guide for ease of SUP transport and navigation.
+However, we generally recommend that those who want to paddle and explore the wetlands of North Caicos and Middle Caicos travel with a guide for ease of equipment transport and navigation.

 Wildlife

 The mangrove wetlands and waterways are the nurseries of the marine environment in the Turks and Caicos.
-Juvenile lemon sharks (typically only a foot or two long!) turtles, conch and fish are abundant in most channels.
+Juvenile lemon sharks (typically only 1–2 feet, or 0.3–0.6 meters, long), turtles, conch, and fish are abundant in most channels.
 Above, herons (tricolored, great blue, green-backed, and yellow-crowned night), egrets (reddish, great white, and cattle), pelicans, and flamingos can be seen.

-Polarized sunglasses are great to have when paddling as they significantly cut down on water surface reflections, allowing for a much clearer view of the interesting creatures below.
+Polarized sunglasses are great to have when paddling, as they significantly cut down on water surface reflections and allow for a much clearer view of the interesting creatures below.

 Locations

-The southwest coast of North Caicos offers extensive mangrove networks and is the best spot for boat launching on an excursion from Providenciales.
-Largely unexplored by kayak or SUP, the sheltered channels are home to juvenile sharks and turtles and the larger open ponds have flocks of flamingos and the larger wading birds.
-Bellefield Landing is a decent point to launch from for this area.
+The southwest coast of North Caicos offers extensive mangrove networks and is the best spot for launching a boat on an excursion from Providenciales.
+Largely unexplored by kayak or stand-up paddleboard, the sheltered channels are home to juvenile sharks and turtles, and the larger open ponds have flocks of flamingos and larger wading birds.
+Bellefield Landing is a decent point to launch from if you want to access this area.

 Important Guidelines

 Consider the wind.
-The wind is typically the biggest challenge when paddleboarding as the body acts as a sail and it can be difficult to fight your way upwind depending on conditions.
-Starting your journey by heading into the wind allows your return trip to be much easier.
+The wind is typically the biggest challenge when paddleboarding, as the body acts as a sail, and it can be difficult to fight your way upwind depending on conditions.
+Starting your journey by heading into the wind makes your return trip much easier.

 Take plenty of water with you.
 The sun in the Turks and Caicos can be intense, so avoid dehydration by drinking plenty of water.
-Aim for about a gallon (4 liters) per person per day when in the sun.
-Be sure to bring more than you expect to use in case you run into difficulties.
+Aim for about one gallon (4 liters) per person per day when in the sun.
+Bring more than you expect to use, in case you run into difficulties.

 Don’t get lost.
 The south sides of North and Middle Caicos have vast areas of maze-like mangrove networks.
-We recommend that you familiarize yourself with the area by examining maps and also take a suitable GPS unit, or go with a guide knowledgeable about the area.
-In the past tourists have gotten lost in these areas on jet skis due to not having any navigation equipment.
+We recommend that you familiarize yourself with the area by examining maps and taking a suitable GPS unit.
+Or, go with a guide who knows the area.
+In the past, tourists have gotten lost in these areas on jet skis due to not having any navigation equipment.